infinispan/infinispan/anchored-keys/src/main/java/org/infinispan/anchored/README.md

 == Implementation

-The implementation will live in a module named `anchored-keys`.

 Since we can't deterministically map keys to segments, we don't need a distributed cache.
 Instead we can use a `REPL_SYNC` cache, and the `ModuleLifecycle` implementation (`AnchoredKeysModule`) replaces/adds components as needed.